Unrooted non-binary tree-based phylogenetic networks

 \subsubsection{Phylogenetic Networks}

 Throughout this manuscript we assume that $X$ is a finite set (e.g. of taxa or species) with $\vert X \vert \geq 1$.
-An \emph{unrooted phylogenetic network} $N^u$ (on $X$) is a connected, simple graph $G=(V,E)$ with $X \subseteq V$ and no vertices of degree 2, where the set of degree 1 vertices (referred to as the \emph{leaves} or \emph{taxa} of the network) is bijectively labelled by and thus identified with $X$.
-Such an unrooted network is called \emph{unrooted binary} if every non-leaf vertex $u \in V \setminus X$ has degree 3.
-In the following, we denote by $\mathring{E}$ the set of inner edges of $N^u$, i.e. those edges that are {\em not} incident to a leaf.
+A \emph{non-binary unrooted phylogenetic network} $N$ (on $X$) is a connected, simple graph $G=(V,E)$ with $X \subseteq V$ and no vertices of degree 2, where the set of degree 1 vertices (referred to as the \emph{leaves} or \emph{taxa} of the network) is bijectively labeled by and thus identified with $X$.
+An unrooted phylogenetic network is called \emph{unrooted binary} if every non-leaf vertex $u \in V \setminus X$ has degree 3.\footnote{Note that, somewhat counterintuitively, the class of binary phylogenetic networks is contained in the class of non-binary ones, as non-binary ones are simply more general.
+This definition is common in the phylogenetic literature.} In the following, we denote by $\mathring{E}$ the set of interior edges of $N$, i.e. those edges that are {\em not} incident to a leaf.